 Main point (similar to previous ones): How much data is enough?
-(Also, which data are informative?)
-And is it really the case that children are only trying to rule out one other hypothesis ("front the first auxiliary")?
-If so, why would they only be considering that one as viable, and not considering others as well?
+Legate & Yang (2002) and Hsu & Chater (2010) offer some ideas for how to assess this.
 The girl who can solve the labyrinth is easily fooled.
-Is the girl who can solve the labyrinth easily fooled?
-Very infrequent Can the girl who solve the labyrinth is eaily fooled?
-Pullum & Scholz (2002): Summary Linguists should be careful about what knowledge they think children are acquiring.
+Is the girl who can solve the labyrinth easily fooled? \ Can the girl who solve the labyrinth is eaily fooled?
+Very infrequent Pullum & Scholz (2002): Summary Linguists should be careful about what knowledge they think children are acquiring.
 It's not that there is no evidence for the child to learn from in most cases.
 It's just that it's rare.
-But since linguists haven't determined how much is enough, then even rare data should be taken seriously.
-Stay tuned for next class's discussion for some linguists' take on a quantitative boundary...
+It's an open question about how rare is too rare.
 Additional Note: Larger point about PoS (from Crain & Pietroski (2002)) "...it's not enough to mention ways in which children could learn some things without Universal Grammar.
 To rebut poverty-of-the-stimulus arguments, one has to show how children could learn [everything] adults actually know; and as close investigation reveals, adults know a lot more than casual inspection suggests.
 That is the nativist's main point."
-Examples of linguistic knowledge that some researchers believe is hard: restrictions on meaning interpretation (Crain & Pietroski 2002) restrictions on syntactic case (Valian 2009, ch2, section 2.4) restrictions on syntactic islands (Pearl & Sprouse, in progress)
+Examples of linguistic knowledge that some researchers believe is hard: - restrictions on meaning interpretation (Crain & Pietroski 2002) - restrictions on syntactic case (Valian 2009, ch2, section 2.4) - restrictions on syntactic islands (Pearl & Sprouse 2011) Innate Bias = Domain-Specific?